-I have had the good fortune to be an Osher Fellow at the Exploratorium, Artist in Residence at MIT, Guest Professor of New Media Art at the Beijing Film Academy, and Creative CityMaking artist with the City of Minneapolis.
+I have had the good fortune to be an Osher Fellow at the Exploratorium, Artist in Residence at MIT, Guest Professor of New Media Art at the Beijing Film Academy, Visiting Professor at the MIT Media Lab, and Creative CityMaking artist with the City of Minneapolis.
 I choose to work with diverse groups of people, emerging technologies, my hands, and my imagination.
 A creative and inclusive thinker, I focus on the personal as well as the collective, the ecology of the part and the whole.
 I am confident in my ability to translate ideas into experiences.
 I prefer exploring how we can respond together rather than asking if we can respond.

 By necessity and passion, I have initiated and participated in many forms of interdisciplinary collaboration including: Improvising Ecosystems with visual and performance artists, musicians, composers, dancers, and scientists, Biologically Motivated with architects, artists and biologists, Wonder Women: Art & Technology 1968-2008 a symposium with a related exhibition Culturing Nature :: Culturing Technology at the University of Minnesota and the Walker Arts Center, Arts Afloat, a series of collaborations with children and youth creating floating sculptures in neighborhood swimming pools and in a collaboration with the Dragon Boat Festival on the Charles River, as well as a curated public exhibition in Boston Harbor, Creative CityMaking with neighborhood groups and city planners in Minneapolis, and Digital Dialogues: Technology and the Hand, a studio-based symposium that I curated, while at the MIT Media Lab in Cambridge Massachusetts, in collaboration with Haystack Mountain School on Deer Isle Maine.